SimulatedGREG/electron-vue/README.md

 ## Made with electron-vue
 Take a look at some of the amazing projects built with electron-vue.
 Want to have your own project listed?
-Feel free to submit a pull request.
+Feel free add your project to the bottom of the list below then submit a pull request.

 * [**Surfbird**](https://github.com/surfbirdapp/surfbird): A Twitter client built on Electron and Vue
 * [**Lulumi-browser**](https://github.com/qazbnm456/lulumi-browser): Lulumi-browser is a light weight browser coded with Vue.js 2 and Electron